Lassen Volcanic National Park

 - Updated: Saturday, June 12 at 6:16 am

 - Reporting Station: LASSEN LODGE (LSNC1)

 - Elevation: 4,159 ft.

 - Data provided by: National Weather Service

-Tonight: Mostly clear, with a low around 20.
-East northeast wind 15 to 20 mph, with gusts as high as 30 mph.
+Tonight: Mostly clear, with a low around 44.
+South wind 3 to 9 mph.

 Recreation & Sightseeing